 This function is an easy method to compute the proper loading of the aircraft.
 The E6B will retain and display cumulative totals for center of gravity, (CG), gross weight (GW), and moment (MOM).
 This will allow you to continue keying in weight and arm values for the plane, passengers and baggage to obtain running totals.
-In the WT/ARM mode, the E6B continuously prompts for new WT and ARM values
+In the WT/ARM mode, the E6B continuously prompts for new WT and ARM values.

 Arm is the distance in inches from the datum line to the center of gravity of an item.
 The datum line is an imaginary line established by the manufacturer from which all arm measurements are taken.
 The moment is the product of arm times weight, divided by the reduction factor.
-The reduction factor is a constant of 1 for WT/ARM calculations.
-The computer will always assume RF=1.
+The reduction factor (RF) is adjustable, but most WT/ARM calculations will use a reduction factor of 1